ianfnelson/blog.iannelson.uk/content/testimonials/index.md

   - default

 ---
 _&#8220;The biggest problem with working with Ian F. Nelson is the Ian F. Nelson shaped hole he leaves behind.
-We&#8217;re going to have to use a patchwork of devs to make up for all the excellent work you&#8217;ve done here and your loss will be felt for some time to come.
-Good luck in your next role; keep in touch and we&#8217;ll see you around!&#8221;_
+We’re going to have to use a patchwork of devs to make up for all the excellent work you’ve done here and your loss will be felt for some time to come.
+Good luck in your next role; keep in touch and we’ll see you around!&#8221;_

 &#8212; Steve Hine, Lead Engineer, Financial Conduct Authority